thekavikumar/cloudsek_assignment/README.md

 # CloudSek Assignment 👨‍💻

 This project is a Post-Comments Service implemented using Next.js for the frontend, Node.js for the backend, and MongoDB for data storage.
 It provides functionalities to create posts, comments, and perform CRUD operations on them.
-Authentication is implemented using Kinvey.
+Authentication is implemented using Kinde.

 ## Live Demo 🚀